Texas Railroad History - Tower 53 (Ney Yard), Tower 124 (Bird's Siding) and Tower 126 (Polk's Tower) - Fort Worth

 Below: This Google Maps simulated 3-D view is to the south, approximating the view in the 1952 aerial photo of Polk's Tower at the top of the page.
 There are now five bridges over Rosedale St. The double tracking of the BNSF line required an additional bridge, and there is now a service road bridge adjacent to the Katy bridge at left.
 Google Maps' 3-D algorithm, which combines satellite imagery with terrestrial elevation data, imparts a visible base to what appears to be a concrete slab adjacent to the tracks.
 Whether this is the foundation of Polk's Tower has not been confirmed, but the location is plausible.

 Above Left: This recent Google Earth satellite image of the crossing at Bird's Siding shows that the connector in the northwest quadrant is still in use.
 The FW&RG spur to Tower 53 ran along the north side of W. Biddison St., so the actual diamond would have been barely north of Biddison and east of Ryan Ave.
 From this view, it is easy to envision the (unconfirmed!) possibility that livestock pens were located in the open area on the east side of the Santa Fe tracks.
 When livestock was exchanged here, it may have been appropriate to perform feeding and watering since some delay was likely to occur anyway to effect the transfer.
 Above Right: This recent Google Earth satellite image of the Tower 53 crossing shows that the tracks no longer cross.
-Instead of crossing, the SP lines reach both sides of the Katy tracks and merge in opposite directions.
+Instead of crossing, the former SP lines reach both sides of the former Katy tracks and merge in opposite directions.
 The tracks on the east side merge north.
-The tracks on the west side merge south, and in the other direction, they proceed northwest away from the Katy tracks, eventually becoming adjacent and parallel to the BNSF main line as they continue north to the site of the former Polk's Tower and beyond to Tower 55.
+The tracks on the west side merge south, and in the other direction, they proceed northwest away from the Katy tracks, eventually becoming adjacent and parallel to the BNSF main line as they continue north to the former site of Polk's Tower.

 Above Left: Facing northwest at the Tower 53 crossing, the former SP line comes in from the southeast and joins the main track into Ney Yard.
 (Jim King, c.2005) Above Right: The switch at Tower 53 is now known as Midlothian Jct.
 In this view, Tower 53 would have been visible across the Katy tracks.
 (Jim King, c.2005) Below Left: Looking southeast from the W. Morningside Dr. grade crossing, the former SP tracks now curve to the south instead of crossing the Katy main line.
 (Google Street View) Below Right: Looking northwest, the former grade of the I&GN spur now carries Cole St. along side Echo Lake, the former I&GN reservoir.
 (Google Street View)

-Above: The 1951 update to the 1910 Sanborn Insurance Co. map of Fort Worth shows a two-story signal tower at the Polk's Tower crossing.
-The tower was part of the update since it did not exist until 1926.
-Below Left: This trackside concrete equipment cabinet is labeled "West End, Polk's".
+Below: This trackside concrete equipment cabinet is labeled "West End, Polk's".
 Since the lines no longer crossed, there may not have been any continuing purpose for the cabin and the control box when this photo was taken in 2002.
-(Jim King photo) Below Right: The cabinet is still standing in this December, 2019 satellite view.
+(Jim King photo)

-Last Revised: 3/24/2021 JGK - Contact the Texas Interlocking Towers Page.
+Last Revised: 6/23/2026 JGK - Contact the Texas Interlocking Towers Page.